daoducminh/DSPE_ModOBB/README.md

 ## Installation
 - Cloning this project.
-- Downloading obb file
+- Downloading obb file.
-> This project is based on `Don't Starve PE 1.14` for RoG, and `Don't Starve Shipwrecked 1.26` for SW, other versions aren't guaranteed
+> This project is based on `Don't Starve PE 1.17` for RoG, and `Don't Starve Shipwrecked 1.27` for SW, other versions aren't guaranteed.

 ## Getting Started